Coder-RD/SQL-Challenge/README.md

 - 🔹 Aggregate Functions
 - 🔹 Arithmetic Operations
 - 🔹 Population Analysis
-- 🔹 Data Aggregation
 - 🔹 Numerical Data Processing

-### 💡 Key Concept

-The challenge focuses on finding the difference between the maximum and minimum population values in the `CITY` table.

 ### 🔑 SQL Query Concept

     SELECT MAX(POPULATION) - MIN(POPULATION)
     FROM CITY;

-### 🧠 How the Query Works

-- `MAX(POPULATION)` finds the highest population.
-- `MIN(POPULATION)` finds the lowest population.
-- Subtraction calculates the difference.

 ### 🎯 Learning Outcome